roshkondeua/extented-Sshd4a/TESTING-ON-WINDOWS.md

 To access the emulator from a shell on the emulator hosting machine, run:

-    # optional / might be needed!
+    # optional / might be needed (won't work when the emulator runs google-play services)
     adb root
     # enable a forward from the local port (i.e. 127.0.0.1) 2223 to the emulator port 2222
     adb forward tcp:2223 tcp:2222